emdash/udlang/README.md

 The goal for the MVP milestone is that uDLang should be minimally useful for casual coding.

-Subsequent releases will introduce optimizations and convenience features.
+Subsequent releases will focus on ergonomics and optimizations.

 uDLang is in its infancy.
 If the ideas behind uDLang exite you, contributions are welcome.